ybensacq/tx-engine/README.md

 ## Future Improvements

 - Replace primitive decimals by BigDecimal to properly handle large values.
+- Enhanced Error Handling for Invalid Accounts: Currently, if a transaction for a specific account is invalid (e.g., due to missing or incorrect data), only that transaction is skipped, and subsequent transactions for the same account are processed as usual.
+An enhancement could be to flag the account as erroneous after the first invalid transaction and ignore all subsequent transactions related to this account.
+This approach would improve robustness by preventing potential cascading issues due to corrupted or inconsistent account data.
+- Parallel Processing: The current implementation processes each transaction synchronously.
+For increased performance, especially with large volumes of transactions, we could implement asynchronous processing.
+Using tokio::spawn would allow us to handle transactions concurrently.
+- Order Preservation for Client Transactions: When implementing async processing, it's crucial to maintain the order of transactions for each client.
+To achieve this, we would:
+  1) Group transactions by client to prevent out-of-order processing.
+  2) Use tokio::Mutex for each client account to ensure that only one transaction is processed at a time per client, preserving the sequence.
 - Implement concurrency to process multiple input files or streams simultaneously.
 - Logging to File: Instead of printing error messages to standard error, implement structured logging to a file.
 This will allow for better error tracking, facilitate debugging, and keep the program's output clean when run in production environments.
 - Enhance logging with different verbosity levels.